Arvem64/TSM/README.md

 NB : The business logic is to be customized based on one's project's fixed objectives.
 The goal here is to shed light on the working principle of Entity Framework and test it.

+Recommendations :
+- Using the View-Model Schheme throughout the implementation will enhance the code's efficiency and robusteness.
+For instance, wrapping the ObservableCollection of the View-Model pattern in a CollectionViewSource instead of the Model's ObservableCollection.
+This will entail modifying the Data Source of the DataGridViews in XAML Code .
+- Disabling any Model Class's inheritance from the INotifyPropertyChanged Interface and settling for the ViewModel Approach.
+- Setting and calling generic methods for repetitive tasks to better clean up of the code.
+-
+- Adding an Authentification Window as the main one (leading to modifying the StartupUri in the App.xaml) and setting the rights privileges to each authentified and authorized user.

 Key Features & Architecture:

 1. Unit of Work & IRepositories